charmitro/configguard/README.md

 }
 ```

+## Examples

+The `examples/` directory contains sample configurations and schemas to help you get started:

+- `simple/`: Basic examples for validating individual config files
+- `directory-validation/`: Examples for validating multiple files in a directory

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.